KennyVilella/soil_dynamics_cpp/README.md

 The example script provides options to write the results into CSV files.
 The following options can be enabled to write the results at each time-step:
-- `WriteBucket`: Write the bucket corners.
+- `WriteBody`: Write the body corners.
-- `WriteSoil`: Write the terrain and the soil resting on the bucket.
+- `WriteSoil`: Write the terrain and the soil resting on the body.

 [ParaView][] can be used to visualize the results.
 To do so, follow these steps in Paraview